 The writer of John’s epistles brings out the two meanings of the Greek term for “anti” in his discussions of the antichrist.
 “Anti” can mean, as we traditionally think of it, “against.”
 So antichrists are those who refuse to acknowledge the lordship of Christ–those who speak against Christ.
 And “anti” can also mean “in place of.”
-So antichrists are those who set themselves–or something else–up in place of Christ–they are false saviors, false prophets.
+So antichrists are those who set themselves up in place of Christ–they are false saviors, false prophets.

-The first type–those who are overtly against Christ–are fairly easy to spot.
-This antichrist is the beast at the beginning of Revelation 13 that rises from the sea.
+First, we have the beast from the sea.
+This is a common mythological figure, emerging from the danger and chaos of the ocean.
 The Christians in Asia Minor would have thought immediately of the Roman powers coming over the Western Sea to their shores.
-And anyone familiar with the Hebrew scriptures would immediately have thought also of the beast in Daniel’s vision who rose from the sea.
-Those beasts who had component parts of lion, leopard, bear, just like the beast in Revelation.
+And anyone familiar with the Hebrew scriptures would immediately have thought of the beast in Daniel’s vision.

 It is dangerous because it is not obvious.
-This beast does not force people to stop worshiping God at the point of a gun or the tip of a sword.
-Its weapons are more subtle.
-Two are mentioned specifically here: it’s ability to perform “wonders,” and it’s power to control who participates in the marketplace.
+This beast does not force people to stop worshiping God at the point of a gun or the tip of a sword, but rather it performs “signs” that lead the people into worshiping a false god.

 After he was exposed, Popoff’s ministry suffered and he was forced to declare bankruptcy.
 But now he’s back with his signs and wonders, driving a $100,000 Porsche, living in a $2.1 million house, and convincing many poor, desperate, sick people to send him their life savings.

-In addition to the dazzling theatrics, this beast from the land also manages to manipulate the economic system.
-Rather than using its superior military might to wage war against the saints, as the sea beast does, the land beast simply embeds the worship of the Empire and the Emperor into the daily economic fabric of society.
+This second beast from the land does not use its superior military might to wage war against the saints.
+It simply embeds the worship of the Empire and the Emperor into the daily economic fabric of society.
 “No one can buy or sell who does not have the mark of the beast.”

 Our currency today may not attribute divinity to our government officials, but it has attained a state of near divinity in and of itself.
 One could make a pretty good argument that, as a society, we are more apt to worship money than to worship God.
-Especially if you consider that the worship of money includes the worship of those things that money can buy.
+We worship money right along with the things that money can buy.

 Think about what it means to worship something.

 To worship something is to devote time and spiritual energy to being in the presence of that which we worship.
-I don’t have the numbers, but it would be interesting to compare the amount of time Americans spend at the mall or Kohls or Target with the amount of time we spend in church.
+I don’t have the numbers, but it would be interesting to compare the amount of time Americans spend at the mall with the amount of time we spend in church.

 Toni Morrison laments the fact that, after this great national tragedy, “we were not to be called on as citizens, only as consumers.”
 The economic system becomes the subject, the end, and the people involved become the objects that can be used as a means to that end.